quii/learn-go-with-tests/roman-numerals.md

 I can hear someone cynically saying "this is just a kata".
 I cant argue with that, but I still take this same approach for every project I work on.
 I never ship a big distributed system in my first step, I find the simplest thing the team could ship (usually a "Hello world" website) and then iterate on small bits of functionality in manageable chunks, just like how we did here.

 The skill is knowing _how_ to split work up, and that comes with practice and with some lovely TDD to help you on your way.

+### Property based tests

+- Built into the standard library
+- If you can think of ways to describe your domain rules in code, they are an excellent tool for giving you more confidence